 We used the Terra Maps GPS hiking app to find the correct pathway down to the other side of the hill to visit the Orthodox Church of Saint Peter and Paul.
 This beautiful Byzntine-style church, complete with golden onion domes on top, was modeled after a church in Moscow.
 We didn’t go too far inside out of respect as we were dripping wet from of walking in the rain, but we could tell it was really beautiful.

 It was a short stay in Karlovy Vary, but we are so glad we added it to our itinerary.
-Next up, Bohemian Switzerland!
+Next up on our family trip to the Czech Republic, Bohemian Switzerland!

-How to get to Karlovy Vary from the Prague Airport.
+How to get from Prague to Karlovy Vary